+Please note that patients can move wards during their stay.
 To contact a patient at Monash Children’s Hospital, please call the Patient Enquiries team on the appropriate number below.
-They will then transfer your call to the patient you wish to speak to.
+They will locate the patient you wish to speak to and transfer your call.

 For surgery and maternity patients you will be transferred to the ward desk.
 You will then be transferred to the patient if he/she is well enough.

 - Monash Children’s Hospital, Clayton: call (03) 8572 3000 between 8am-8pm.